 Second Edition copyright © 1940 by Theosophical University Press; Third and Revised Edition copyright © 1998 by Theosophical University Press.
 Electronic ISBN 1-55700-103-0.
 All rights reserved.
 This edition may be downloaded for off-line viewing without charge.
 No part of this publication may be reproduced or transmitted for commercial or other use in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior permission of Theosophical University Press.
-Because of current limitations in ASCII character fonts, and for ease of searching, no diacritical marks appear in the electronic version of the text.
+For ease of searching, no diacritical marks appear in the electronic version of the text.

 The word karma refers to one of the basic teachings of theosophy by which it is able to explain the meaning of human life and to resolve its enigmas and seeming injustices.
 It is a Sanskrit term expressing tersely the principle of action and reaction, or the law of consequences.
 This word and the idea which it imbodies are now quite commonly used in fiction and philosophy, cinema and drama.
 Karma is a law of unerring, never-failing justice, the workings of which stretch from the atom to the uttermost and innermost cosmic spaces; from the birth of a though to that of a universe.